Economic history of the United States

-The economic history of the United States is about characteristics of and important developments in the economy of the U.S., from the colonial era to the present.
-The emphasis is on productivity and economic performance and how the economy was affected by new technologies, the change of size in economic sectors and the effects of legislation and government policy.
+The economic history of the United States spans the colonial era through the 21st century.
+The initial settlements depended on agriculture and hunting/trapping, later adding international trade, manufacturing, and finally, services, to the point where agriculture represented less than 2% of GDP.
+Until the end of the Civil War, slavery was a significant factor in the agricultural economy of the southern states, and the South entered the second industrial revolution more slowly than the North.
+The US has been one of the world's largest economies since the McKinley administration.

+Pre-colonial economy

+Prior to the European conquest of North America, Indigenous communities led a variety of economic lifestyles.
+Some were primarily agrarian whereas others prioritized hunting, gathering and foraging.
+While some early scholarship characterized these communities as non-market, more recent scholarship has made note of substantial and wide-ranging trade networks.

+In particular, much of the Mississippian drainage basin was characterized by settled agriculture and large towns in the pre-colonial period.
+According to a 2023 study, the plains were dominated by "organized, complex agricultural communities with settled populations that had opened and cleared land, domesticated plants, crafted irrigation systems, and determined the best rotation and fallow practices for a given region."

 Colonial economy

-The colonial economy was characterized by an abundance of land and natural resources and a severe scarcity of labor.
+The colonial economy of what would become the United States was pre-industrial, primarily characterized by subsistence farming.
+Farm households also were engaged in handicraft production, mostly for home consumption, but with some goods sold, mainly gold.
+The colonial economy had an abundance of land and natural resources, and a severe scarcity of labor.
 This was the opposite of Europe and attracted immigrants despite the high death rate caused by New World diseases.
 From 1700 to 1774, the output of the thirteen colonies increased 12-fold, giving the colonies an economy about 30% the size of Britain's at the time of independence.

 Population growth was responsible for over three-quarters of the economic growth of the British American colonies.
 The free white population had the highest standard of living in the world.
 There was very little change in productivity and little in the way of introduction of new goods and services.
-Under the mercantilist system, Britain put restrictions on the products that could be made in the colonies and put restrictions on trade outside the British Empire.
-The colonial economy differed significantly from that of most other regions in that land and natural resources were abundant in America but labor was scarce.
+Under the mercantilist system, Britain restricted the products that could be made in the colonies, and imposed high protective tariffs and other restrictions on trade outside the British Empire.